 Causes of Greyhound Bus Accidents

-Cheap bus fares ultimately result in dire consequences for common carrier passengers on public transportation.
-Many fatal roadway auto accidents involve buses owned by large bus companies that offer affordable fares.
+Cheap motor coach fares ultimately result in dire consequences for common carrier passengers on public transportation.
+Many fatal roadway auto accidents involve buses owned by large common carrier companies that offer affordable fares.

-The Federal Motor Carrier Safety Administration claims that fatal bus accidents often happen because the charter bus compromises the passengers’ safety.
-Private bus companies cause severe injuries through a lack of maintenance, inadequate employee training programs, and the use of defective equipment.
+The Federal Motor Carrier Safety Administration claims that fatal large vehicle accidents often happen because the charter bus compromises passengers’ safety.
+Private motorcoach companies cause severe injuries through a lack of maintenance, inadequate employee training programs, and the use of defective equipment.

-The most common causes of bus accidents include:
+The most common causes of commercial vehicle accidents include:

-- Poorly maintained buses — When buses are not maintained or inspected for safety concerns regularly, there is an elevated risk that the vehicle’s critical components will fail, causing the driver to lose control of the bus or be unable to avoid a collision.
+- Poorly maintained commercial vehicles — When buses are not maintained or inspected for safety concerns regularly, there is an elevated risk that the vehicle’s critical components will fail, causing the driver to lose control of the motorcoach or be unable to avoid a collision.

-Drivers might falsify logs to work longer shifts or be encouraged to work much longer than they should.
+- Drivers may falsify logs to work longer shifts or be encouraged to work much longer than they should.
 Fatigue and distractions from devices such as phones and mobile electronics increase reaction time and make it more difficult for drivers to react in time to prevent collisions.

-- Drug and alcohol use by bus operators — If the driver was under the influence of drugs or alcohol at the time of an accident, he or she might be held legally liable.
+- Drug and alcohol use by common carrier operators — If the driver was under the influence of drugs or alcohol at the time of an accident, he or she may be held legally liable.
 The doctrine of vicarious liability allows victims to hold the employer responsible as well.